-Oregon Humanities connects Oregonians to ideas that change lives and transform communities.
-Our vision is an Oregon that invites diverse perspectives, explores challenging questions, and strives for just communities.
+Oregon Humanities connects people and communities through conversation, storytelling, and participatory programs to inspire understanding and collaborative change.
+We have a vision for an Oregon that invites diverse perspectives, explores challenging questions, and strives for just communities.

 Bottom Line for Portland